brownbeardeveloper/pef-reader-SE-version/README.md

 ## Versions

 ### 2.0.1 (Latest Version)
   - Added voices
-- Changed from saving row position to autosaving the page position
+  - Changed from saving the row position by clicking on it to automatically saving the page position

 ### 2.0.0
-- The first demo
   - Implemented as a React app

 ### 1.0.0